4 Ways to Lower Cholesterol Without Statins

 Statins, commonly used to lower cholesterol, are particularly effective at reducing low-density lipoprotein cholesterol (LDL-C), often referred to as “bad” cholesterol.
 About 40 million people in the United States take this class of medications.

-However, statins can cause a wide range of side effects, including muscle pain, elevated blood sugar levels, and reversible cognitive function impairment.
+However, statins can cause a wide range of side effects, including muscle pain, elevated blood sugar levels, and reversible impairment of cognitive function.

 This article introduces four alternative approaches to help maintain healthy cholesterol levels.